ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 ## Conclusions

-"2024 was a year of immense growth, both personally and professionally.
-From transitioning to a global role at SUSE, achieving the prestigious Kubesonaut certification, and deepening my Kubernetes expertise, to expanding my participation in tech events, it’s been a fulfilling journey.
+2024 was a year of immense growth, both personally and professionally.
+From transitioning to a global role at SUSE, achieving the prestigious Kubestronaut certification, and deepening my Kubernetes expertise, to expanding my participation in tech events, it’s been a fulfilling journey.
 While there were a few missed goals, like consistent blogging and fitness targets, the year was marked by significant achievements and exciting new directions.

 Looking ahead to 2025, I’m excited to build on this momentum.
 Improving my English fluency, refining my technical fundamentals, completing SUSE certifications, and continuing my engagement with the tech community are at the top of my list.